 Diversity of Colour

 Because Abstract Expressionism had no intention of rendering an image of something tangible, experimentation with colour took on a cerebral element.
-The artists became interested in how colour affected mood and thought.
+The artists became interested in how color affected mood and thought.

 Regardless of the critic’s viewpoints on that subject, irrespective of the rational definitions of art, the Abstract Expressionists achieved Tolstoy’s ideal and went beyond it to an extent where it helped the viewers to explore thought-provoking ideas about religion, time, space, popular culture, and more.